Azure/data-api-builder/docs/getting-started/getting-started-mysql-db.md

 }
 ```

 within the `entities` object you can create any entity with any name (as long as it is valid for REST and GraphQL).
 The name `author`, in this case, will be used to build the REST path and the GraphQL type.
 Within the entity you have the `source` element that specifies which table contains the entity data.
-In our case is `dbo.authors`.
+In our case is `authors`.

 > **NOTE**: Entities names are case sensitive, and they will be exposed via REST and GraphQL as you have typed them.